 Since then, governments, organizations and businesses have relied on information gathered in exchanges to understand risks and make important decisions.
 Almost always, large scale economic and societal transformations followed.

 Let’s take a look at how exchanges have transformed two industries and how an exchange is transforming third party cyber risk management (TPCRM) programs.

 Buying cars before 1984 was riskier than it is today.
 Dishonest vehicle owners and shady dealerships, intent on making an extra buck, would reduce a car’s mileage by disassembling a vehicle’s dashboard and rolling back the odometer.
 Instantly, the car was more valuable.
 With the exception of smudges, scratches, or misaligned odometer numbers within a dashboard, it was nearly impossible for buyers to determine mileage fraud.

 Enter visionary Ewin Barnett III.
 In 1984, he had the revolutionary idea to combat odometer fraud by faxing comprehensive vehicle reports to car dealerships.
 These reports contained the vehicle’s history, including mileage and accident reports.
 From this concept he developed CarFax.
 A car report could be instantly faxed to buyers or sellers.
 His concept drastically reduced the risks associated with buying a used vehicle and revolutionized the way consumers shop for cars.

-Today, CarFax keeps track of millions of VIN numbers.
+Today, CarFax keeps track of billions of records from more than 100,000 domestic and international sources.
 At the click of a button they provide instant access to a vehicle’s entire history.
-With over one million cars on the road with rolled back odometers in 2017,buyers continue to depend upon CarFax’s exchange to make smart purchases.
+With over 1.8 million cars on the road with rolled back odometers as of 2020, buyers continue to depend upon CarFax’s exchange to make smart purchases.

 Consumer Reporting Agencies